rbouckaert/starbeast3/workshop/README.md

 First, we will view the MCMC chain of multispecies coalescent trees.
 We will use UglyTrees to do this.
 By default, the width of each species tree node is proportional to the effective population size.

 **Step 4.1.** Go to [UglyTrees](www.uglytrees.nz)  and load species.trees as a species tree.
 Load ADORA3.trees, RAG2.trees, and SIM1.trees as gene trees.
-Press 'Draw Trees'.
+Press `Draw Trees`.
 Use the arrow keys (left and right) to navigate through the posterior chain of estimated trees.

 **Question 4.1.** Can you find the three fossils on the tree?